-Impact of Alternative B: The 2011 Programmatic Agreement with the Virginia State Historic Preservation Officer (SHPO) and MCBQ states that if a project is occurring outside of a historic district or viewshed, consultation may be streamlined.
+The 2011 Programmatic Agreement with the Virginia State Historic Preservation Officer (SHPO) and MCBQ states that if a project is occurring outside of a historic district or viewshed, consultation may be streamlined.
 The proposed action occurs outside of the QMCBHD and its viewshed.
 As a result, no formal consultation with the Virginia SHPO was necessary.
 There are no archaeological sites within the proposed action footprint (See Appendix C).
-The proposed Range 5 Staging Area would have no impacts on sites associated with the NHPA, NRHP or other archaeological sites (See Appendix C).
+The proposed TA12 Adjustment footprint would have no impacts on sites associated with the NHPA, NRHP or other archaeological sites (See Appendix C).
+Although the proposed action will not impact cultural resources, the following guidance must be adhered to:

 For excavations permitted where there are no known archaeological sites or cemeteries, caution must still be used by contractors.
-Some areas are urban terrain and have been significantly modified or disturbed.
-However, there may be undisturbed soil zones encountered adjacent to or under previous disturbances/fill.
+There may be undisturbed soil zones encountered adjacent to or under previous disturbances/fill.

-The base Archaeologist, NEPA Section (703-432-6781/0519) immediately if artifacts (e.g., metal tools, arrowheads, etc.) appearing to pre-date the 20th century or unusual soil zones are encountered during excavation.
+The base Archaeologist, NEPA Section (703-432-6781/0519) should be contacted immediately if artifacts (e.g., metal tools, arrowheads, etc.) appearing to pre-date the 20th century or unusual soil zones are encountered during excavation.